Hi Everyone,

 One of 40 mood boards in the Palette collection.

-Here, let me show you an example of pinky-beige-taupe that’s beautifully done.
+Below is an example of pinky-beige-taupe that’s beautifully done.

 Penny Morrison via House & Garden

-While it’s not a clear pink, I think this is a shade of pink that most men wouldn’t mind.
+While it’s not a clear pink, I think this is a shade of pink that most won’t mind.
 And, I love the hunky charcoal color of the dining room walls.
 See how the deep color, plus the jewel-tone accents, bring life to a color that could very well not look so great.

 There is an ancient post about rethinking pink, which you can read here.